 They face negative labels like “dumb” or “the bad kid” when neither fits their condition.

 Rose Hill Center can help you get to the root of what it’s like to have ADHD.
 Moreover, we go beyond the cluster of symptoms.
 Our proven methods get to know everything about you and how ADHD has affected you over the years.

-Our mental health treatment program occurs on a 400-acre campus where you can develop coping skills.
-We provide programs and services such as:
+Our mental health treatment services occurs on a 400-acre campus where you can develop coping skills.
+We provide services and services such as:

 - Cognitive behavioral therapy